Red blood cell: Human

-A typical human red blood cell has a disk diameter of approximately 6.2–8.2 µm and a thickness at the thickest point of 2–2.5 µm and a minimum thickness in the centre of 0.8–1 µm, being much smaller than most other human cells.
+A typical human red blood cell has a disk diameter of approximately 6.2–8.2 μm and a maximum thickness of 2–2.5 μm and a minimum thickness in the centre of 0.8–1 μm, being much smaller than most other human cells.
 These cells have an average volume of about 90 fL with a surface area of about 136 μm2, and can swell up to a sphere shape containing 150 fL, without membrane distension.

 Adult humans have roughly 20–30 trillion red blood cells at any given time, constituting approximately 70% of all cells by number.
 Women have about 4–5 million red blood cells per microliter (cubic millimeter) of blood and men about 5–6 million; people living at high altitudes with low oxygen tension will have more.
 Red blood cells are thus much more common than the other blood particles: there are about 4,000–11,000 white blood cells and about 150,000–400,000 platelets per microliter.

 Human red blood cells take on average 60 seconds to complete one cycle of circulation.

 The blood's red color is due to the spectral properties of the hemic iron ions in hemoglobin.
 Each hemoglobin molecule carries four heme groups; hemoglobin constitutes about a third of the total cell volume.
 Hemoglobin is responsible for the transport of more than 98% of the oxygen in the body (the remaining oxygen is carried dissolved in the blood plasma).
 The red blood cells of an average adult human male store collectively about 2.5 grams of iron, representing about 65% of the total iron contained in the body.

 Microstructure

 Nucleus

-Red blood cells in mammals anucleate when mature, meaning that they lack a cell nucleus.
-In comparison, the red blood cells of other vertebrates have nuclei; the only known exceptions are salamanders of the genus Batrachoseps and fish of the genus Maurolicus.
+Red blood cells in mammals are anucleate when mature, meaning that they lack a cell nucleus.
+In comparison, the red blood cells of other vertebrates have nuclei; the only known exceptions are salamanders of the family Plethodontidae, where five different clades has evolved various degrees of enucleated red blood cells (most evolved in some species of the genus Batrachoseps), and fish of the genus Maurolicus.

 The elimination of the nucleus in vertebrate red blood cells has been offered as an explanation for the subsequent accumulation of non-coding DNA in the genome.
 The argument runs as follows: Efficient gas transport requires red blood cells to pass through very narrow capillaries, and this constrains their size.
 In the absence of nuclear elimination, the accumulation of repeat sequences is constrained by the volume occupied by the nucleus, which increases with genome size.

 Nucleated red blood cells in mammals consist of two forms: normoblasts, which are normal erythropoietic precursors to mature red blood cells, and megaloblasts, which are abnormally large precursors that occur in megaloblastic anemias.